Beginner’s Guide To Understanding RC Heli Controls

 Trim controls on the transmitter are used to fine-tune the neutral position of the helicopter’s control surfaces.
 These adjustments help ensure that the helicopter stays level and flies straight without the need for constant stick input from the pilot.
 The trim controls typically consist of small buttons or knobs that can be adjusted incrementally.

-See also The Top 10 Must-Have RC Heli Accessories
+See also The Top 5 Must-Have Upgraded Features For Your RC Heli

 3.6 Dual Rates and Exponential